-While they aren’t known for their barbells, Stray Dog Strength has some great barbell options, both traditional and specialty bars.
+While they aren’t known for their barbells, Stray Dog Strength has some great traditional and specialty bar options.
 They have a hex bar, marrs bar, power bar, and multi-grip bar that are all made domestically.

 Weight It Out primarily focuses on plates, but they have one barbell available that is made in the USA.
 It has a medium knurl, weighs 45 lbs, and has been tested up to 2,000 lbs.

-Power Lift makes a few of their own barbells for a variety of uses – Olympic bars, deadlift/trap bars, safety squat bars, steel logs, and a few other options.
-Just keep your eyes peeled if you’re looking at their online store – they carry other brands that they don’t manufacture for that aren’t made here.
+Power Lift makes a few of their own barbells for various uses – Olympic bars, deadlift/trap bars, safety squat bars, steel logs, and a few other options.
+Just keep your eyes peeled if you’re looking at their online store – they carry other brands they don’t manufacture for that aren’t made here.